-- 1. Cash
+- 1. Conservative

-- 2. Conservative
+- 2. Cash

 - 3. Growth

+- 4. High Growth

-This means that his payments will be drawn from Cash first until the balance in this investment option reaches zero.
-His payments will then be drawn from Conservative, until the balance in this investment option reaches zero, and so on.
+This means that his payments will be drawn from Conservative first until the balance in this investment option reaches zero.
+His payments will then be drawn from Cash, until the balance reaches zero, and so on.
 Once your chosen investment options have been exhausted, we'll apply the default order until you make a new choice.
 You can update your selection by logging in to your online account.